How to Spot an Insect Impostor

 Whether you’re dealing with actual mosquitoes or impostors, a Mosquito Magnet® trap can help you get rid of the worst of them in a hurry.
 These innovative CO2 mosquito traps feature the latest mosquito control technology that can significantly reduce the biting insect population on your property.
 With Mosquito Magnet® on the job, you won’t have to worry about pest identification.
 There won’t be any left to identify!

 To learn more about mosquitoes and other biting insects, join Mosquito Magnet® on Facebook.
-Also, subscribe to the Mosquito Magnet® E-Newsletter for a special deal on your first order after joining.
+Also, subscribe to the Mosquito Magnet® E-Newsletter for links to helpful articles like this, including tips for using your new CO2 trap.
 During your order, be sure to sign up for our rewards program, which gives you money back for future orders.